Adjust Item Costs

 The unit cost from the source document line is used to calculate the contents of the Cost Amount (Actual) field, or if applicable, the Cost Amount (Expected) field that relates to this item entry, regardless of the costing method of the item.

 Unit Cost Calculation for Sales

 When you sell items, the unit cost is copied from the Unit Cost field on the item card to the sales line or the item journal line.

 When you post, the unit cost is copied to the sales invoice item entry, and it can be seen on the entry list for the item.
-Financials uses the unit cost from the source document line to calculate the contents of the Cost Amount (Actual) field, or if applicable, the Cost Amount (Expected) field in the value entry related to this item entry.
+Business Central uses the unit cost from the source document line to calculate the contents of the Cost Amount (Actual) field, or if applicable, the Cost Amount (Expected) field in the value entry related to this item entry.